-I have visited this island about ten times in the last decade, at various times of the day, on various ships, as an expedition team member.
+I have visited this island about a dozen times in the last decade, at various times of the day, on various ships, as an expedition team member.

 This is said to be one of the most accessible active volcanoes in the world.
 You can walk right up the bare slopes of Yasur and peer into the crater.